vaishnavejp/IPFChat/README.md

 The files for web scraping is available in the ```data_collection``` folder and the files for the embedding and inference are available in the ```chatBot``` folder

+If there is any change in the data that is used,make sure the correct data is present in the data directory.
+Also if there is any change in data,adjust the db directory as well.